Community-Engaged Initiatives Grant

 - Total funds available: $6,000

-- Project can start and run anytime between October 1st till January 31st
+- Project can start and run anytime between October 1st to January 31st

 - Total funds available: $6,000